Updated: Jul 16

 If not, enjoy a version here: https://www.youtube.com/watch?v=Vn9BUfUCL4I

-My first week was my first time wandering on my own, navigating the big city, and making "what to do" decisions daily.
+The first week was my first time wandering and navigating the big city of Bangkok on my own, and making my own daily "what to do" decisions.
 It was a special time for me to increase my travel savviness and to have the freedom to stop and observe and interact with the Thai people.
-What I describe about my Bangkok experience precedes a week in Phuket, a southern island in Thailand, and then another week in the northern mountainous area of Chiang Mai, where I met up with friends and family.
-Each area was like a different part of the elephant.
+This Bangkok experience preceded a week in Phuket, a southern island in Thailand, and then another week in the northern mountainous area of Chiang Mai, where I met up with friends and family.
+Each area was like the parable of exploring an elephant by various people.
+Each section explored was described so differently that taken together, it could hardly be recognized as one beast.
+Thailand's identification with elephants seemed fit since each area presents a whole different description of one country.

 I was amazed at the vast diversity of people, landscapes, flora, fauna, raw and created beauty, and the variety of climates in each place I traveled.
 Blogging along the way was not always possible since I purposely tried to stay in the moment and process my experiences after seeing the big picture.
 I admire those travel bloggers that can write on the fly.
 I think my brain works a bit differently!